You are here

 PARTNER/SOLE PROPRIETOR

-A partner or sole proprietor is not an employee of the business unless he/she wishes to be included as an employee in the coverage provided and so advises his or her insurance company on Form WC-10.
+A partner or sole proprietor is not an employee of the business unless he or she wishes to be included as an employee in the coverage provided and so advises his or her insurance company on Form WC-10.

 CONTRACTOR

-A contractor who sublets any part of his or her contract work to a subcontractor may be liable for coverage for the employees of the subcontractor if the subcontractor has not obtained workers' compensation insurance coverage.
+A contractor who is subject to the Workers ’ Compensation Law, who sublets any part of his or her contract work to a subcontractor, may be liable for coverage for the employees of the subcontractor if the subcontractor has not obtained workers’ compensation insurance coverage.

 COVERAGE

-Every employer subject to the workers' compensation law must insure payment of benefits to injured workers by securing a policy of insurance or by qualifying as a self-insurer.
-Employers desiring insurance should contact an insurance agency representing a company licensed to write workers' compensation insurance in this state.
+Every employer subject to the workers’ compensation law must insure payment of benefits to injured workers by securing a policy of insurance or by qualifying and being approved as a self-insurer.
+Employers desiring insurance coverage should contact an insurance agency representing a company licensed to write workers’ compensation insurance in this state.

 RATES

-Employers having questions regarding insurance rates or premiums should contact the State Insurance Commissioner, 2 Martin Luther King, Jr. Drive, S.W., Suite 704, West Tower, Atlanta, GA 30334.
+Employers having questions regarding insurance rates or premiums should contact the Office of Insurance and Safety Fire Commissioner, 2 Martin Luther King, Jr., Drive, Atlanta, GA 30334.
 The telephone number is (404) 656-2056.

 SELF-INSURANCE